bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 **Notes:**

-- You are welcome to create additional modules for middlewares or data models, but **do not move or rename existing files** or folders.
+- You are welcome to create additional files but **do not move or rename existing files** or folders.
-- Do not alter your `package.json` file except for installing libraries.
+- Do not alter your `package.json` file except to install extra libraries.
 The "test" script has been added for you.
 - The database already has the `users` table, but if you run into issues, the migration is available.
 - In your solution, it is essential that you follow best practices and produce clean and professional results.
 - Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.